 The quarantine may be expanded to new areas as further

-detections of the Spotted Lanternfly are detected and confirmed.
+detections of the Spotted Lanternfly are confirmed.
 Intentional

 movement of the Spotted Lanternfly is expressly prohibited and is a serious